 This is what we're up to...

 This is what we're talking about...

-Our informal discussion group meets every Friday from 12-1 in the CBI Library.
-All are welcome to join us, regardless of their level of expertise or attendance at previous noon study group discussions.
+Now in its 23rd year, our informal discussion group meets via Zoom every Friday from 12-1.
+Please note this change (we will reconsider resuming in-person meetings in CBI’s small chapel starting in October).
+All are welcome to attend regardless of their level of expertise.
 If you have questions, please contact Jay Jacoby at firstname.lastname@example.org.

 “CBI nurtures my spiritual life, especially the Shabbos experience - the participatory services and the Kiddush luncheon, which allows us to visit and get to know each other.” – Jimi Moore